-SFS's responsibilities in regard to the Return of Title IV funds policy include:
+Student Financial Services' responsibilities in regard to the Federal Refund Policy include:

-- 1. Providing each student with the information given in this policy - 2.
-Identifying students affected by this policy and completing the Return of Title IV Funds calculation - 3.
-Informing the student of the result of the Return of Title IV Funds calculation and any balance owed to the University as a result of a required return of funds - 4.
-Returning any unearned Title IV aid that is due to the Title IV programs and, if applicable, notifying the borrower's holder of federal loan funds of the student's withdrawal date - 5.
-Notifying student and /or Plus borrower of eligibility for a Post-Withdraw Disbursement, if applicable.
+- 1. Provide each student with the information given in this policy - 2.
+Identify students affected by this policy and complete the Return of Title IV Funds calculation - 3.
+Inform the student of the result of the calculation and any balance owed to the University as a result of a required return of funds - 4.
+Return any unearned federal aid that is due to the federal programs - 5.
+Notify the student and /or parent borrower of eligibility for a Post-Withdraw Disbursement, if applicable.

-The student's responsibilities in regard to the Return of Title IV Funds policy include:
+The student's responsibilities in regard to the Federal Refund Policy include:

-- Becoming familiar with the Return of Title IV Funds policy and how withdrawing from all his courses effects eligibility for Title IV aid - Resolving any outstanding balance owed to Ouachita Baptist University resulting from a required return of unearned Title IV aid.
+Become familiar with the Federal Refund Policy and how withdrawing from all courses will affect eligibility for federal aid Resolve any outstanding balance owed to Ouachita Baptist University resulting from a required return of unearned federal aid.